lynzrand/chigusa/readme.md

 ![logo](res/img/chigusa_the_c0_compiler.png)

 Chigusa is a C0 compiler written in Rust.
 This compiler is a homework of the _Compilation Principle_ class in BUAA.
+This project also features a custom virtual machine called Kurumi.

 ## About C0